Cedar Point: Boeckling era

 Several additional hotels and restaurants were constructed in the remaining years of Boeckling's tenure, including Hotel Cedars, White House Hotel, Crystal Rock Castle and Crystal Gardens Ballroom.
 Cedar Point continued to update its ride attractions, replacing the Racer, the Circle Swing, and other rides to make way for a Shoot-the-Chutes water ride, a Tilt-A-Whirl, and fun houses such as Noah's Ark and Bluebeard's Palace.
-The Cyclone, a rickety and rough coaster, opened in 1929.
+The Cyclone, a wooden roller coaster, opened in 1929.
 Boeckling, who was still attempting to expand the park, died from uremia on July 24, 1931.